pratyakshm/WinRice/doc/Settings.md

 .NET 3.5 is a legacy runtime which is used to support running legacy applications and programs.
 While this may prove useful in corporate environments, with some exceptions, this feature is not too important in consumer devices.

-WinRice will ask if the user wants to install .NET 3.5.
+WinRice asks if you want to install .NET 3.5.

-#### If the user chooses to install .NET 3.5...

-It will be installed.

-#### Otherwise...

-It will not be installed.

 ### Windows Subsystem for Linux